AckerlyXu/heima/articles/sql-database/sql-database-manage-application-rolling-upgrade.md

 ---
-title: Cloud disaster recovery solutions - SQL Database Active Geo-Replication | Azure
+title: Rolling application upgrades - Azure SQL Database | Azure
 description: Learn how to use Azure SQL Database geo-replication to support online upgrades of your cloud application.
 services: sql-database
-documentationCenter: ''
 author: Hayley244
 manager: digimobile
-editor: monicar

 ms.service: sql-database
+ms.custom: business continuity
 ms.topic: article
 origin.date: 07/16/2016
 ms.date: 07/03/2017
 ms.author: v-johch
 ---

-# Managing rolling upgrades of cloud applications using SQL Database Active Geo-Replication
+# Managing rolling upgrades of cloud applications using SQL Database active geo-replication
 > [!NOTE]
-> [Active Geo-Replication](sql-database-geo-replication-overview.md) is now available for all databases in all tiers.
+> [Active geo-replication](sql-database-geo-replication-overview.md) is now available for all databases in all tiers.
+>

 Learn how to use [geo-replication](sql-database-geo-replication-overview.md) in SQL Database to enable rolling upgrades of your cloud application.
 Because upgrade is a disruptive operation, it should be part of your business continuity planning and design.
 In this article we look at two different methods of orchestrating the upgrade process, and discuss the benefits and trade-offs of each option.
 For the purposes of this article we will use a simple application that consists of a web site connected to a single database as its data tier.
 Our goal is to upgrade version 1 of the application to version 2 without any significant impact on the end-user experience.